Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Introduction

-To the best of our knowledge, the only non-\gls{dl} addressing robust \textit{and} energy-efficient hybrid \gls{bf} is \cite{tajallifarRobustFeasibleQoSAware2024}, which investigates \gls{mu} \gls{mimo} \gls{bf} using a worst-case framework in two ways.
-The first approach applies a cutting-set method that iteratively solves conic optimization problems to construct a set of worst-case channels.
-The second approach reduces the computational cost by leveraging block diagonalization, thus accepting constraint violation if the \gls{csi} error increases or the antenna array size decreases.
+To the best of our knowledge, the only non-\gls{dl}-based work addressing robust \textit{and} energy-efficient hybrid \gls{bf} is \cite{tajallifarRobustFeasibleQoSAware2024}, which investigates \gls{mu} \gls{mimo} \gls{bf} using a worst-case framework in two variants.
+The first applies a cutting-set method that iteratively solves conic optimization problems to construct a set of worst-case channels.
+The second reduces the complexity by leveraging block diagonalization, leading to a more conservative allocation of resources.